Idols

-This page is an open letter of gratitude to some of my favorite people ever.
-For a handful of reasons, I really admire everyone here and they have significantly influenced my dreams and core values.
+This is an open letter of gratitude to some very cool people.
+For a handful of reasons, I really admire them and they have significantly influenced my dreams and core values.

 Ron Jarzombek

-Ron Jarzombek is, easily, one of the most creative and dedicated musicians whose work I know of.
-I am a fan especially of his band Blotted Science.
+Ron Jarzombek is easily one of the most creative and dedicated musicians I know of.
+He’s an elite, diabolical mad scientist and also a prolific inspirer and teacher.

-Beyond the unthinkable guitar-playing and song-writing virtuosity, Ron has produced a ton of free and publicly available educational content about his music and the processes behind it.
-He has also written and released much of the tablature for his songs for free.
+Beyond spellbinding guitar-playing and song-writing virtuosity, Ron produces a ton of free, publicly available educational content about his music and the processes behind it.
+He’s also written and released much of the tablature for his songs for free.
 You can find all of that on Ron’s website and YouTube channel.

 Annie Rauwerda (Depths Of Wikipedia)

-Depths Of Wikipedia (DoW) highlights pockets of particularly great content on Wikipedia and shares it publicly across social media platforms.
-Annie Rauwerda created DoW during the Covid lockdown and it has since reached a large audience.
+Depths Of Wikipedia (DoW) highlights noteworthy corners of Wikipedia and shares her findings on social media.
+Annie Rauwerda created DoW during Covid lockdown and it has since reached a large audience.

 Mark Minervini

 “FinTwit” was a deceptive community, in my experience.
-A lot of users were inactive, unprofessional, or plainly mean (nothing by 2024 Twitter standards).
-But a handful of knowledgeable, magnanimous voices made it, overall, a forest of investment wisdom.
-From about 2018-2021, my period of active stock trading and keeping up with the community, Mark Minervini stands out as a paragon of excellence and honor from the FinTwit world.
-Despite the usual Twitter personalities, Mark returned to the trenches week after week to encourage new and/or struggling traders with thoughtful and powerful words.
-Here’s one of many such tweets as an example.
+A lot of users were inactive, unprofessional, or plainly mean (That was around 2019-2021—I had no idea how much worse Twitter could get).
+But a handful of knowledgeable, magnanimous voices made it, overall, an irreplaceable forest of investment wisdom.
+From my few years of keeping up with the online stock trading community, Mark Minervini stands out as a paragon of excellence and honor.
+Despite the distasteful attitudes sometimes found on that corner of the Internet, Mark returned week after week to encourage new and/or struggling traders with thoughtful and powerful words.
+Here’s a great example.

-Mark’s trading journey is unique.
+Mark’s trading journey is unique and inspiring.
 He learned about speculation in the 1980s as an independent, uneducated (dropped out of high school) rock drummer.
-He struggled for years while self-teaching, analyzing quote data he recorded by hand from newspapers.
-(Bear in mind that it was also common then for buy/sell commissions to cost a few hundred dollars each.)
-He endured the difficulty for about 6 years and crawled into profitability.
+He struggled for years while self-teaching, analyzing price quotes he recorded by hand from newspapers.
+(Bear in mind it was also common then for transaction commissions to cost a few hundred dollars each.)
+He endured for 6 years and crawled into profitability.
 In 1997 Mark became the US Investing Champion, and again in 2021.
-Several of his students in the Minervini Private Access program have also ranked highly in USIC competitions.
+His Minervini Private Access program students also often lead in USIC competitions.

-Outside of trading and mentoring, Mark is the author of several books about his trading approaches and his thoughts about building a good life.
-I have read Trade Like a Stock Market Wizard, which was enjoyable and informative.
+Outside of trading and mentoring, Mark is the author of several books about his work and his philosophies in life.
+I enjoyed and learned a lot from his book Trade Like a Stock Market Wizard.
 He also likes to jam out on the drums.

-If you are someone like Mark, it’s probably tempting to relax and enjoy the life you’ve made.
+For someone like Mark, it’s probably tempting to relax and enjoy the life you’ve made.
 Still, he continues to cheer on fans, many anonymous, and drive them to give their best to trading and beyond.
-He seems truly delighted to see everyone else win, in their own way, and for that I love seeing him win too.
+He seems truly delighted to see everyone else win, in their own way, so I love seeing him win too.

 Aaron Swartz